kimrojas/agox/README.md

 To contribute request access to the [agox-contributors](https://gitlab.com/agox-contributors) group and make a merge request

+# Issues

+If you have an issue or a question please post it on the issue board!

 # Authors

 AGOX has been written by Mads-Peter Verner Christiansen, Nikolaj Rønne and Bjørk Hammer